Conservation Research Award

 The Conservation and Environmental Issues Committee (CEIC) is pleased to announce the annual Graduate Student Conservation Research Award (GSCRA) competition for support of the best graduate student research proposal addressing at least one of the following criteria: 1) advancing knowledge of the biology or ecology of an endangered or threatened species or ecosystem; 2) advancing knowledge of conservation of biodiversity at any or all levels of organization (from genes to ecosystems); 3) developing a plan to conserve an aquatic species or ecosystem; or 4) supporting or implementing the conservation or restoration of an impaired or threatened species or ecosystem.
 Proposals that do not directly address one or more of these criteria will be ineligible for this competition.

-Students who receive one SFS endowment award will NOT be eligible for other endowment awards in 2017.
-We anticipate awarding one student a $1000 grant for 2017 plus reimbursement of the registration fee to attend the annual SFS meeting.
+Students who receive one SFS endowment award will NOT be eligible for other endowment awards in 2018.
+We anticipate awarding one student a $1000 grant for 2018 plus reimbursement of the registration fee to attend the annual SFS meeting.
 It is also expected that the award winning student will serve on the CEIC for at least one year beginning the year of the award.
-The award winner will be announced in mid-January.
+The award winner will be announced in late-February.

 - Applicants must be CURRENT STUDENT members of SFS.